Introduction to Statstical Theory of Fluid Turbulence: Renormalization Group Analysis of Fluid Turbulence

 \subsubsection{Self-consistent approach of McComb and Zhou}

 This is one of the nonperturbative method, which is often used in Quantum Field theory.
 In this method, a self-consistent equation of the full propagator is written in terms of itself and the proper vertex part.
 The equation may contain many (possibly infinite) terms, but it is truncated at some order.
-Then the equation is solved iteratively.
-McComb \cite{McCo:book}, Zhou and coworkers \cite{ZhouVaha88} have applied this scheme to fluid turbulence, and have calculated renormalized viscosity and Kolmogorov's constant successfully.
-Direct Interaction Approximation of Kraichnan is quite similar to self-consistent theory (Smith and Woodruff \cite{Smit}).
+Then the equation is solved iteratively. \citet{McComb:book:Turbulence} and \citet{Zhou:PRE1993RG} have applied this scheme to fluid turbulence, and have calculated renormalized viscosity and Kolmogorov's constant successfully.
+Direct Interaction Approximation of Kraichnan is quite similar to self-consistent theory (eg. \citet{Smith:ARFM1998}).

 The difficulty with this method is that it is not rigorous.
 In McComb and Zhou's procedures, the vertex correction is not taken into account.
-Verma \cite{MKV:B0_RG,MKV:MHD_PRE,MKV:MHD_RG} has applied the self-consistent theory to MHD turbulence.
+Verma \cite{Verma:PP1999,Verma:PRE2001,Verma:Pramana2003Nonhelical,Verma:Pramana2003Helical} has applied the self-consistent theory to MHD turbulence.